Fulfilling our long-term vision to sustain healthy forests

 Irving Woodlands has a very active Tree Improvement initiative to ensure that we have well adapted, fast growing, high quality, pest-resistant, genetically diverse trees.
 This leading edge research has been awarded patents in Canada, the U.S. and Russia.

-Planting as many as 25 million trees a year and nearly 1 billion trees since 1957, today it is the largest private tree improvement program in Canada.
+Planting as many as 25 million trees a year and over 1 billion trees since 1957, today it is the largest private tree improvement program in Canada.

 Current OpportunitiesPlease click on the link below for a complete list of our current job postings.